 - Effective organizational, interpersonal, analytical, verbal and written communications skills.

-- Ability to effectively communicate with diverse constituents, e.g. the University community and potential external partners.
+- Demonstrated ability to effectively communicate with diverse constituents, e.g. the University community and with potential external partners.

-- Familiarity with U.S. patent law (including procurement processes) and customary agreements used in technology transfer such as licensing agreements, NDA’s, IIA’s, option agreements, etc.
+- Deep familiarity and experience with U.S. patent and trademark laws (including procurement process) and customary agreements used in technology transfer such as licensing agreements, NDA’s, IIA’s, option agreements

 - Experience with development, preparation, negotiation, review, and execution of a wide ranges of business contracts.

-- Experience with facilitating partnerships with private sector entities, and interacting with innovators/entrepreneurs.
+- Experience in facilitating partnerships with private sector entities and interacting with innovators/entrepreneurs.

 - Knowledge and appreciation of business concepts and requirements as applicable to a large academic, research institution, as well as individual inventions.

 Back to search results Apply now Refer a friend